mywdka/plotterturtle/README.md

 *The plotters i use are HP 7475A plotters.
 Another plotter will probably work too, although you may have to change the scaling.*

 Connect the plotter with a USB-to-Serial adapter.
 Install the drivers.
 For the ones we have at the WDKA, [this driver](http://www.prolific.com.tw/US/ShowProduct.aspx?pcid=41) will work.
 If you need a converter cable, check the included jpg.
-So the setup is like
+So the setup is likethis:

 `[plotter]-[converter cable]-[usb to serial cable]-[computer]`

 The little DIP-switches next to the connector are set like this: